 xxxmm.c:(.text+0x465): undefined reference to ‘__isoc99_fscanf’

-There are two main solutions for this problem: (1) make all required static libraries available either pointing to the non-default location, by download and installation, or by building them from source, or (2) switch to a different linkage model such as mixed dynamic and static linkage or perhaps a complete dynamic linkage model.
+System library in static link is another issue too.
+The Linux* community is trying to discourage static linking and moving the community to a dynamic linking model.
+So recent Linux distributions are not shipping/installing GLIBC/static library by default (or the static libraries is not in the searched path).
+And recommend two main solutions for this problem: (1) make all required static libraries available either pointing to the non-default location, by download and installation, or by building them from source, or (2) switch to a different linkage model such as mixed dynamic and static linkage or perhaps a complete dynamic linkage model.

 In the above case, there are mainly two problems.